natzei/jvrp/README.md

 [See below](README.md#instances) for instances' format.

 #####Intall on local repository
-You can use jvrp as java library installing it on maven local repository `mvn clean install` and puttin in your pom.xml
+You can use jvrp as java library installing it on maven's local repository (`mvn clean install`) and putting in your pom.xml
 ```xml
 <dependency>
 	<group-id>it.unica.informatica.ro</group-id>